 Expectant parents Joe and Betsy Bennett anxiously await the arrival of their new baby.
 Then after the baby arrives, they discover the unpleasant side of parenting: sleepless nights, extra ...
 See full summary »

 Phil, a part-time truck driver and singer who wears his pants far too high, meets a feisty platinum blonde who challenges him to a drag race through Griffith Park.
 When he is caught and ...
 See full summary »

-Anthropology Professor Bruce Patterson (Terry Thomas) has the natural British charm that allures women automaticaly.
+Anthropology Professor Bruce Patterson (Terry Thomas) has the natural British charm that allures women automatically.
 When his fiancée Helen Bushmill (Celeste Holm) is abroad for an extended time, he has to fight the neighborhood ladies and his students away.
-Helen has failed to tell him that she has a seventeen year old daughter Libby (Tuesday Weld) who shows up at her mothers home unaware that she in engaged.
+Helen has failed to tell him that she has a seventeen year old daughter Libby (Tuesday Weld) who shows up at her mother's home unaware that she in engaged.
+Bruce's neighbor Mike (Richard Beymer) and his mischievous dachshund also get mixed up in the all the shenanigans happening around the "bachelor flat."
 Written by

 Richard Jones <firstname.lastname@example.org>

 Costume designer William Travilla designed the iconic The Seven Year Itch dress that Marilyn Monroe wore in the subway scene.
 In this movie actress Roxanne Arlen is wearing one of the four original dresses Travilla sent to 20th Century Fox.
 See more »

 When the professor lifts the lid on the crate, Libby is buried under excelsior but when she climbs out she is only lying on top of it.
 See more »